-• Ensuring that the facility meets all clinical requirements as it pertains to the proper function of each of the service delivery areas.

-- Orient all clinical staff on the existing protocols and monitor compliance with the same - Facilitate and coordinate Continuous Medical Education for all health personnel. - Monitor patient flows and triage system to maintain the continuity of services. - Conduct internal case reviews to ensure that the medical team is meeting all the required standards and medical record documentation. - Ensure compliance with RAWA and Medical Record requirements to include orientation of new staff on the use of said systems; reporting of any concerns related to the functionality of these systems and notifying NHI and MOH of interruptions. - Coordinate the Basic and Advanced life support training for clinical staff. - Coordinate any outreach activities - Attend all related NHI meetings aimed at improving the quality of health service provision. - Participate in the Quality Assurance Committee meetings and implement any measures that apply. - Alert health authorities of any health concerns as per the reporting and surveillance requirements. - Compile monthly productivity reports and support the completion of the annual report to be submitted to the PCP Administrator as required.
+- Ensuring that the facility meets all clinical requirements as it pertains to the proper function of each of the service delivery areas. - Orient all clinical staff on the existing protocols and monitor compliance with the same - Facilitate and coordinate Continuous Medical Education for all health personnel. - Monitor patient flows and triage system to maintain the continuity of services. - Conduct internal case reviews to ensure that the medical team is meeting all the required standards and medical record documentation. - Ensure compliance with the Belize Health Information System, RAWA and Medical Record requirements to include orientation of new staff on the use of said systems; reporting of any concerns related to the functionality of these systems and notifying NHI and MOH of interruptions. - Coordinate the Basic and Advanced life support training for all staff. - Coordinate any outreach activities - Attend all related NHI meetings aimed at improving the quality of health service provision. - Alert health authorities of any health concerns as per the reporting and surveillance requirements. - Compile monthly and annual reports to be submitted to the PCP Administrator as required.